-The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+As highlighted in Keeping Children Safe in Education, the Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.

 The school's policy on confidentiality and information-sharing is available to parents and pupils on request.